ugate/sqler/jsdocp/tutorial/1-manual.md

 Defining the _type_ of CRUD operation helps assist implementing [Dialect](Dialect.html) to determine any supplemental processing that may need to take place (like transactional state).

-Most RDMS drivers support [prepared statement variable substitutions](https://en.wikipedia.org/wiki/Prepared_statement) in some form or fashion.
-The most common of which is the typical syntax commonly associated with unamed or named bind parameters within prepared statements.
-However, `sqler` provides a few substitutional encapsulators that help with SQL statement composition.
-Each SQL file can define multiple encapsulators that indicates what portions of an SQL statement will be present before execution takes place.
+Most RDMS drivers support _bind variables_ in some form or fashion.
+The most common of which is the typical syntax commonly associated with unamed or named bind parameters within an SQL source.
+However, `sqler` provides a few substitutional encapsulators that help with SQL function composition.
+Each SQL file can define multiple encapsulators that indicates what portions of an SQL source will be present before execution takes place.
 Substitutions use an openening `[[` and closing `]]` that can also be optionally prefixed with a SQL line comment `--[[`.
 The following sections discuss the differnt type of substitutions in more detail.

 The order of precedence in which substitutions are made: